boyhagemann/Crud/README.md

 Crud
 ====

-## What you can do

-* Extend the CrudController and use all the methods according to a resourceful Laravel route.
+With this package you can:

-* Build a form dynamically
+* Build a form dynamically with the [Form Builder] (http://github.com/boyhagemann/Form) and have that form reflect your model.
-* Use this form to generate an Eloquent model and save it in your application
-* Create and update database table and columns needed for the model
-* Use data from other models as form elements
-* Included are some handy form macros to automatically render the whole form
+* Generate Eloquent models with your form using the [Model Builder] (http://github.com/boyhagemann/Model).
+* Have an admin interface for your models, including all the CRUD routes automatically using the [Overview Builder] (http://github.com/boyhagemann/Overview).

-##
+## Install

 Use [Composer] (http://getcomposer.org) to install the package into your application
 ```json